bnomei/kirby3-srcset/readme.md

 - Why the picture element?
 Because having multiple `sources` with different mime types can improve pagespeed.
 For example: This is the only way to use `webp` and have a fallack to `jpg` for browsers that [do not support it](https://caniuse.com/#feat=webp).
 - You will need a Picture Polyfill for [IE11 support](https://caniuse.com/#search=picture).
 This plugin does not provide this.
-- This plugin is only a quick hack until @fabianmichael ports his [awesome imageset plugin](https://github.com/fabianmichael/kirby-imageset) for Kirby 3
+- But you can also use image element. see `snippet` setting.
 - Javascript library for lazy loading is not included since that should be part of the websites build chain.
-- A `sizes` attribute is not defined since js lib [lazysizes](https://github.com/aFarkas/lazysizes) will create these on-the-fly based on actual screen size of image.
+- A `sizes` attribute is not defined since js lib [lazysizes](https://github.com/aFarkas/lazysizes) can create these on-the-fly based on actual screen size of image. see `autosizes` setting.

 ## Setup